 Future Metastatic Prevention

 RhoVac® is a pharmaceutical company dedicated to immuno-oncology, signifying that the body’s own immune system is stimulated to identify and destroy cancer cells.
-The primary focus of RhoVac® is to develop a cancer therapy that targets metastases to prevent cancer recurrence and progression after primary tumour therapy.
+The primary focus of RhoVac® is to develop a cancer therapy that targets metastatic cells to prevent cancer recurrence and progression after primary tumour therapy.

 RhoVac® was founded as a private company in Denmark 2007.
 In the following years the first steps in terms of development of the drug candidate, RV001, were taken.
-IN 2015 the Swedish RhoVac AB, now headquarters, was founded, and in 2016 the company was listed at “Spotlight Stock Market”.
-RhoVac has now passed the early stages of development.
+In 2015 the Swedish RhoVac AB, now headquarters, was founded, and in 2016 the company was listed at “Spotlight Stock Market”.
+RhoVac® has now passed the early stages of development.
 In 2018 a clinical phase I/II in prostate cancer was concluded demonstrating excellent safety and tolerability for the drug candidate RV001.
 In addition, the study indicated that treatment with RV001 caused the expected strong and long-lasting immune response.
 It is this immune response that will be used against the metastatic cells.
-Encouraged by these results, RhoVac® will start a large phase IIb study in prostate cancer in the summer of 2019.
+Encouraged by these results, RhoVac® started a large phase IIb study in prostate cancer in the summer of 2019.
 This study will include about 175 patients.
-The study will complete in 2021, and it is designed to produce statistically significant results on RV001 efficacy in preventing disease progression in prostate cancer after surgery or radiation therapy to the primary tumour.
+The study will complete its active treatment part in 2021, and it is designed to produce statistically significant results on RV001 efficacy in preventing disease progression in prostate cancer after surgery or radiation therapy to the primary tumour.